Cale-Torino/Practical_Usage_Load_Shedding_API/README.md

 Finally after a few checks in the loop the current days load-shedding times are returned. also within the loop it is possible to compare times and trigger a shutdown 5 minutes before load-shedding like in my example.

-The loop also ignores negative times because they are pas load-shedding times.
+The loop also ignores negative times because they are past load-shedding times.

 Please note that the app uses the computer time where the app is running... so if this is wrong the the results can be wrong.